Sophrinix/xcode-build-to-device/README.md

 	git clone git@github.com:Sophrinix/xcode-build-to-device.git ~/.b2i

-Add this to your bash_profile or .zshrc
+Add this to your ~/.bash_profile and/or  ~/.zshrc (if you use zsh)

 	alias b2i="~/.b2i/build2phone.sh"

+If you plan on using terminal from Titanium Studio, you'll want to add that line to the bash_profile

 Now anytime you are in the root directory (aka same level as where the tiapp.xml file is) you can type: